From BR Bullpen

 Kroon joined Koji Uehara, Shingo Takatsu, Masanori Hayashi, Atsushi Kizuka, Hitoki Iwase, Hiroki Kuroda, Tomoyuki Kubota and Kyuji Fujikawa on a one-hit shutout of the Pacific League in the first 2007 NPB All-Star Game.
 Through 2007, Kroon's teams had won all six NPB All-Star Games they played in.

 Kroon moved to the Yomiuri Giants in the off-season, signing a one-year, 350 million yen deal.
 On September 20, he saved his 120th game in Japan, tying Eddie Gaillard for the most saves by a foreign pitcher.
+His 41 saves in 2008 was a NPB record for foreign hurlers, tied in 2015 by Tony Barnette and Seung-hwan Oh.
 In spite of having saved 177 games in Japan, and striking out 73 in 50.2 innings, while allowing only 29 hits in 2010, he failed to find a team for the 2011 season.
 He told interviewers that he suspected that teams did not want to see him become the first non-Japanese pitcher to reach 200 saves.
 He fell back on accepting a non-roster invitation to head to spring training with the San Francisco Giants.
 He did not make the major league squad, but accepted an assignment with the Fresno Grizzlies of the Pacific Coast League.